 Where a code is a generated system error code, and is set to zero for an abort with "MH_TERM" message handler.

-(2) MS_EXIT -- normal termination message of the child process system call "tkse_ext_prc()".
+(2) MS_EXIT -- normal completion message of the child process

-It is automatically sent from child process to parent process when a process is normally terminated by the
+It is automatically sent from child process to parent process when a process is normally terminated by the system call "tkse_ext_prc()".